HighlanderLab/ihouaga_adgg_spatial/Scripts_Manuscript_Spatial_modelling_AADGG/README.md

 2) "Scripts_Model_Validation.R": This file contains the code used for cross-validation and forward validation of the models

-3) "Scripts_PCA_Correlations.R": This file contains the code used for Principal components Analysis, Muli-variate analysis of Variance (MANOVA) and the correlation between estimated genomic breeding values and models components.
+3) "Scripts_PCA_Correlations.R": This file contains the code used for Principal components Analysis, Multi-variate analysis of Variance (MANOVA) and the correlation between estimated genomic breeding values and models components.